-Title Read and understand a text on a familiar topic (EL) Level 3 Credits 5 Purpose This unit standard is for people for whom English is an additional language.
-People credited with this unit standard are able to read and understand a text on a familiar topic (EL).
-Classification Languages > English Language Available grade Achieved, Merit, and Excellence Criteria for Merit Clear understanding of written text is demonstrated by locating and linking the main ideas and supporting details.

-Criteria for Excellence Thorough understanding of written text is demonstrated by identifying the overall meaning/purpose of the text or viewpoint of the writer, with evidence from the text.
+Title Read and understand a text for a practical purpose (EL) Level 3 Credits 5 Purpose This unit standard is for people for whom English is an additional language.
+People credited with this unit standard are able to read and understand a text for a practical purpose (EL).
+Classification Languages > English Language Available grade Achieved, Merit, and Excellence Criteria for Merit Clear understanding of written text for a practical purpose is demonstrated by linking main ideas and supporting details.
+Criteria for Excellence Thorough understanding of written text for a practical purpose is demonstrated by identifying the overall purpose of the text with evidence from the text.
+Prerequisites Unit 31002, Read and understand a straightforward text for a routine practical purpose (EL), or demonstrate equivalent knowledge and skills.